The best hiking shorts: cool, comfy legs mean more miles on the trails

 The Inov-8 Train Lite 9” Shorts are super practical for warm weather thanks to their light weight and easy wicking fabric (Image credit: Pat Kinsella)

-2. Inov-8 Train Lite 9” Short
+2. Inov8 Train Lite 9” Short

-The best hiking shorts for fastpacking and trail running
+The best value hiking shorts

 Specifications